 Launched this year, the Slingwing is the ultimate accessory to your foil board.
 Part windsurfing, part kiteboarding, the single-strut inflatable wing creates an entirely new adrenaline-pumping water sport dubbed 'wing surfing'.
 You'll need to have mastered a foiling paddleboard first, but with the help of your superyacht crew you'll be up and flying in no time.
 Pair with Slingshot's 2020 Levitator paddleboard.

 Taking paddleboarding to the next level, meet the Hyper Foil board from SUP specialists Starboard.
 New for 2020, the board features a short compact outline and a thick profile making it ideal for beginner riders.
 Channels along the bottom provide stability similar to a trimaran, while a wide nose and tail give a solid platform to push down and lift up the board.
 A ridge towards the back of the board allows riders to steady themselves, while a centre ridge makes it easy to identify the middle of the board.

-The Lift eFoil is the culmination of over 10 years of experience honing non-powered foil boards.
+The Lift eFoil is the culmination of over 10 years of experience honing non-powered foil boards and started in a garage in Puerto Rico.
 Today, their electric foil board collection comprises four sizes from the agile 4’4 Pro for advanced boarders to the 6'2 Explorer for those new to the world of hydrofoils.
 The eFoil is powered by high-grade lithium-ion cells to provide a ride of 60 to 90 minutes and a fast recharge time of two hours.
 Batteries are interchangeable and riders can hit speeds of 40km/h, controlling the board with a handheld remote.

 From $12,000, liftfoils.com